 Take time and design a great email signature.
 This can really help you build trust and attract some replies.

-SPF stands for Sender Policy Framework which is a security measure intended to prevent any malicious activity spewing out of your e-mails.
+SPF stands for Sender Policy Framework which is a security measure intended to prevent any alerts on malicious activity spewing out of your e-mails.
 It prevents other people from misusing your emails.

 This image shows the decision-making loops that SPF deals with to confirm the security of emails.

 The SPF deals with communication within the DNS servers.